How a Russian billionaire with a criminal past became a major investor in Lyft

 Yakobashvili, who says he has not had any business dealings with Yushvaev in about ten years, notes his old partner “is a very good gambler and likes to gamble… He was always a winner.”
 And this, according to Yakobashvili, includes Yushvaev’s financial investments: “He’s a good investor.
 He understands where to put money.
 The world is very small and he puts money into projects that he finds interesting all around the globe.”
 Noting that Yushvaev has nine children, he adds, “For him it is important to create a fortune to give to his children.”

-Photo Credit: Mother Jones illustration; Getty, Rafael Henrique/Zuma, Alexander Shcherbak/Zuma
+Photo Credit: Mother Jones illustration; Getty; Rafael Henrique/Zuma; Alexander Shcherbak/Zuma

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.